ILLIXR/ILLIXR/docs/openxr_apps.md

       version  : master
     bin_subpath: build/openxr-example
   ```
-  This provides a link to path to Git repo (alterenatively, a local directory can be specified through ``src_path``), and ``bin_subpath`` defines where the binary will be built.
+  This provides a link to the Git repo (alternatively, a local directory can be specified through ``src_path``), and ``bin_subpath`` defines where the binary will be built.

-2. If the application binary is already available, an application can just be linked to directly with:
+2. If the application binary is already available, an application can just be linked directly with:
 ```
 app: {path_to_app_binary}
 ```

-To provided multiple applications, multiple ``app``s can be defined in the ``openxr_app.yaml`` file.
+To provide multiple applications, multiple ``app``s can be defined in the ``openxr_app.yaml`` file.

 ## Building OpenXR Apps from Game Engines